China Can Say No

 China Can Say No (中国可以说不) is a 1996 Chinese language non-fiction manifesto written and edited by Song Qiang, Zhang Zangzang (whose original name is Zhang Xiaobo), Qiao Bian, Tang Zhengyu, and Gu Qingsheng.
 It was published in China and strongly expresses Chinese nationalism.
 Its full title is often translated as The China That Can Say No: Political and Emotional Choices in the post Cold-War era.
 It became an overnight bestseller, as the authors called on the Beijing government to stand up against the United States in a new era of global competition.
 In addition the book bashes Japan for defection from Asia in favor of an American connection.
 The popularity indicates the growth of anti-American and anti-Japanese sentiment in the Chinese public.
 It indicates disillusionment among many younger and better educated Chinese as the nation searches for a major role in the global economic and political systems.
 The Beijing government originally endorsed the general thesis, but after sharp criticism from the United States and Asia, the government condemned the book as an irresponsible source of confusion, and banned it from circulation.

+Background

+Context

+At the time the book was published, the Chinese government, intellectuals, and the general public were becoming increasingly hostile towards what they viewed as unfair treatment by the United States and efforts by the US to isolate China.
+Factors contributing to this dissatisfaction included trade friction between the US and China, US complaints about human rights in China, and continued US support for Taiwan.

+In the early 1990s, a trend in Chinese publishing was increased demand for political treatises and commentaries, including on foreign policy issues.

+China Can Say No is inspired by Japanese Nationalist politician Shintaro Isihara's 1989 essay, The Japan That Can Say No.

 Authors

+Publisher Zhang recruited four co-authors to write a book that would appeal to growing nationalist sentiment.
+These were Song Qiang (a college friend of Zhang's who was working as an advertising manager in Chongqing), Qiao Bian (a gardener at the Beijing Gardening and Greening Bureau), Gu Qingsheng (a Beijing-based freelance writer), and Tang Zhengyu (a reporter from the China Business Times).

-Zhang Zangzang, one of the authors of China Can Say No, is a former student radical and "uncritical admirer of all things American".
+Zhang is a former student radical and "uncritical admirer of all things American".
 His disillusionment with foreign countries' treatment of China, and particularly that by America, reflects the experience of about a quarter of Chinese students studying in the United States, who, despite their initial Americophilia, undergo a surge of Chinese patriotism upon their return.
 Contributing factors to this transformation in the United States include racial discrimination, denial of cultural legitimacy, and negative media portrayal.

+Most of the authors came from modest backgrounds and had no connection to either the Chinese government or its liberal opponents.
+The authors described themselves as "wild-grass intellectuals" who represented the common people.